Learning End-to-End Lossy Image Compression: A Benchmark: Evaluation

 \subsubsection{Evaluation Protocol}

-Three datasets, \textit{i.e.}, Kodak, Tecnick and CLIC~19, are used in the evaluation, which correspond to three different levels of resolution and different content.
+Three datasets, \textit{i.e.}, Kodak, Tecnick and CLIC 2019 validation set, are used in the evaluation corresponding to three different levels of resolution and different content.
 For the evaluated learning-based methods, we average the metrics of the bit-rate (bpp) and the distortion (PSNR and MS-SSIM) across the dataset for different models, which are usually trained with different trade-off coefficients $\lambda$.
-All methods are compared with JPEG and BPG 4:4:4.
-For both JPEG and BPG, the metrics are averaged at different quality factors (QFs) or quantization parameters (QPs).
-To illustrate the comparison, we show the results for rate-distortion curves in Fig.~\ref{fig:compare}.
-We also calculate the BD-rate~\cite{bjontegarrd2001calculation} with respect to the bit-rate and PSNR over the three datasets, as illustrated in Table~\ref{tab:bdrate}.
-Different ranges of bit-rates (in bpp) are set for the calculation of BD-rate on different datasets, \textit{i.e.}, $[0.4, 1.15]$ for Kodak, $[0.3, 0.6]$ for Tecnick and $[0.3, 0.9]$ for CLIC.
-This is due to the difference in content.
-The chosen bit-rate ranges cover the distortion level where human eyes are most sensitive to degradation and that all the methods can be included in the comparison.
+We compare the learning-based methods with JPEG, BPG, and VVC.
+For these hybrid codecs, the metrics are averaged at different quality factors (QFs) or quantization parameters (QPs).
+To illustrate the comparison, we show the results for rate-distortion curves in Fig.~\ref{fig:compare} \footnotemark[2].
+We also calculate the BD-rate~\cite{bjontegarrd2001calculation} with respect to the bit-rate and PSNR over the three datasets.
+As not all methods cover the whole range of bit-rate and PSNR, we separate different bit-rate ranges for evaluation and comparison, marked as low, median, high, and full.
+Bit-rate ranges are different among datasets due to variations of content, but full ranges are selected to cover the variation of image quality from poor to transparent, as shown in Table~\ref{tab:bdinfo}.
+The BD-Rate results are shown in Table~\ref{tab:bdrate}.
 We analyze the results and summarize the important properties in the following.